Updated 2nd June 2020

-In today’s fast-paced world of the twenty-first century, human beings are highly dependent on technology.
-The onslaught of the screen has revitalised the way we participate in information exchange.
-This combined with the capitalist nature of today’s existence, has given rise to digital marketing.
-The guide that is before you aims to provide an in-depth view into the arena of digital marketing, delving into the intricacies of the subject.
-Once you have absorbed all that this guide has to offer, you will be able to expertly navigate the field and see success wherever he may choose to apply it.
+In the fast-paced world of the 21st century, human beings are highly dependent on technology.
+The ubiquity of the internet has revitalised the way we participate in information exchange.
+This, combined with the capitalist nature of today’s existence, has given rise to digital marketing.

 What is digital marketing?

 Digital marketing is a process that uses digital media to market products or services to a wide variety of markets and target audiences through an array of technological devices.

 While digital marketing is primarily carried out through the internet, it also makes use of hand-held devices, display advertising and any other digital medium - as long as there is a screen, digital marketing can find its way onto it.

 There are many types of digital marketing as well as several styles through which it can be carried out, including:

 These will all be discussed in detail below.
 In essence, digital marketing focuses on catching a potential consumer’s eye amidst an environment of sensory overload.
 It focuses on visual and audio aspects and strives to deliver an experience beyond the constraints of traditional marketing by making it more expressive and interactive.

 From students to corporate professionals to everyday consumers, we’ve all heard the words ‘digital marketing’.
 But do we grasp the full meaning of the phrase?
 To better understand what digital marketing is, it's essential to go through the process by which it's carried out.
 In many ways digital marketing is similar to traditional methods of marketing, in terms of ultimate aim of the process.